rbghks0126/AI-Pacman/README.md

 To execute this juicy pacman bot, you need to have a linux terminal / ubuntu.

-Run the following command to install ncurses:
+Run the following command to install ncurses which is needed to run the game:

 sudo apt-get install libncurses5-dev libncursesw5-dev